GOAL! Take to the Ice with Hockey Lessons for Philadelphia Kids

 Philadelphia is home to the Flyers and some intense sports fans.
-For many, hockey is serious business, and they are just as excited to see the Flyers bring home the Stanley Cup as they are to see Team USA bring home the Olympic gold.
-So it comes as no surprise that many kids want to take to the ice and learn to skate and play like the pros.
+So for many, hockey is serious business, and it comes as no surprise that kids want to take to the ice and learn to skate and play like the pros.
 Fortunately, there are a number of local programs that are NHL Learn to Skate USA partners.
 The program is designed to build skills and make hockey a positive experience, and the only thing you need are basic ice skating skills.
 If your kid has the eye of the tiger and is dreaming of growing up to be the next Bobby Clarke or Claude Giroux, we've put together a roundup of some Philadelphia-area rinks that offer ice hockey lessons for kids.

 Offering camps and clinics, Ice Line can take boys and girls from beginner all the way up to playing for local leagues.
 Learn to Play sessions are six weeks.
 They also offer cross-ice clinics for "Mites," youth ages 5 to 7.
 These clinics actually give kids the chance to play in mini-games against other kids in the clinic to learn quick decision-making skills.